-There is lots of choice in the UK credit card market.
-Here at Balance Transfer Expert, we currently list around 110 0% balance transfer credit cards offering introductory rates of up to 43 months on balance transfers.
+There is lots of choice in the UK credit card market, although not as much as there was several years ago.
+We currently list around 60 0% balance transfer credit cards.
+These cards have 0% introductory rates of up to 31 months on balance transfers.

-This may seem like a huge number of credit cards to choose from, but in actual fact you may have far fewer credit cards available to choose from, if you wish to transfer a balance from your current credit card.
+This may seem like a huge number of credit cards to choose from.
+However, you may have far fewer credit cards available to actually make a choice from.
+This applies especially, if you wish to transfer a balance from your current credit card.

-This is because the credit card companies will not allow balance transfers from credit cards that have a different brand name, but which are actually issued by the same company.
+This is because the card companies will not allow balance transfers from credit cards, which are issued by the same company.
+This applies to cards with a different brand name, but issued by the same company.

-Applying for a new credit card and getting accepted, only to find out that you can not make a balance transfer, because your current credit card and your new credit card are issued by the same company can be very frustrating.
+You apply for a new credit card and get accepted.
+You then find out that you can not make a balance transfer, because your current credit card and your new credit card are issued by the same company.
+Obviously this will be very frustrating.

 For Balance Transfers Be Brand Aware

-Did you know that the AA credit card and all of the Post Office credit card were both issued by Bank of Ireland for example?
-You can not transfer a balance from an AA credit card to a Post Office credit card or vice versa.
+Did you know that the First Direct card and all of the M&S balance transfer credit cards are both issued by HSBC Bank for example?
+You can not transfer a balance from a First Direct credit card to a M&S credit card, or vice versa.

-However with Balance Transfer Expert, we have done all the hard work of finding out which credit card issuer is behind each brand.
+However, here at Balance Transfer Expert, we have done all the hard work.
+We know which credit card issuer is behind each brand.

 Read more of the latest balance transfer tips from Balance Transfer Expert.